imennajar/data-collection-challenge/README.md

 In this project we will work on a full web-scraping and data analysis.

-In this project we will use our skills to collect data, organize and store data, analyze data, and  visually communicate insights.
+In this project we will use our skills to collect, organize, store, and analyze data, as well as to visually communicate insights.

 We will work on two parts: